 Work on Your Interview Skills

 By focusing on your next step rather than brooding about why you weren’t chosen for a particular job, you’ll be well-prepared to land the “right” job when it comes along.
-The universe works in strange ways – don’t be surprised if it turns out being a better fit for you than the one you originally thought you wanted!
+The universe works in strange ways—don’t be surprised if it turns out to be a better fit for you than the one you originally thought you wanted!